jrfinkbeiner/graphcore_snn/custom_lif_single_layer/notes.md

 ### General

-* how to prevent cody-copy for man loop? or alternitavely: how to implement my own loop/repeat function?
-* why does choosing different tiles impact CopyCopy ? (changing tiles from {0, 1} to {32, 64} for `genBatchedLIFOutSpikes` in case of batchsize=2)
+* is there a way to choose whether to send spikes or not based on data? control communication at a lower level? or simply poplar::program::If ?
+* how does communication work? can comminication to and from tile happen at the same time? or do they block eaach other ?
 * how to reduce communication time?
 Is bandwidth or latency the issue?
 Could it actually be faster to just send the dense tensors to every tile?
+* how to prevent code-copy for man loop? or alternitavely: how to implement my own loop/repeat function?
+* why does choosing different tiles impact CopyCopy ? (changing tiles from {0, 1} to {32, 64} for `genBatchedLIFOutSpikes` in case of batchsize=2)

 ### Forward

+*

 ### Backward